 The answer is simple.
-While other authentication technologies are more secure then passwords, and more usable, they are more difficult for organizations to deploy.
+While other authentication technologies are more secure than passwords and more usable, they are more difficult for organizations to deploy.
 Organizations know how to enroll passwords and how to reset them.
 But will your organization manage all your MFA technologies under a single roof?

 Login with or without Passwords

 In the old days “password-reset” was a standard identity management (IDM) feature.
 Every IDM still has this capability today.
 But as organizations roll out MFA, this “password-reset” process needs an upgrade.
 Consumer service providers that excel at security, like Google and Github, enable end-users to see all their MFA credentials on one page; end users can also add and remove new credentials.
 Organizations also need this capability.
 That’s why we build Gluu Casa.
 So your organization can manage MFA like the pros.

 To defeat phishing, we need to stop the “Man in the Middle” (MITM) attack.
 Passwords are vulnerable, but so are OTP tokens and mobile push notifications–any authentication that relies on an out-of-band authentication mechanism is phishable.
 To fight phishing, we need to enable end-users to register authentication credentials that are connected directly to the web browser.
 FIDO (i.e. WebAuthn) is a critical tool to accomplish this.
 But the great thing about FIDO is that end-users can bring their own devices, for example, laptops and phones enabled with FIDO capabilities.
 But without self-service tools like Casa, end-users won’t have the tools to enroll their devices (or to remove old devices).

 Create a profile for each user, which includes information such as the user’s geographical location, registered devices, role, and more.
 Each time someone tries to authenticate, the request is evaluated and assigned a risk score.
 Depending on the risk score, the user may be required to provide additional credentials.